 But it also means we can't rely on insight alone.
 If we want coaching interventions to stick, we have to design them in alignment with how the brain learns, remembers, and rewires.

-To create sustainable change, coaches must go beyond insight and build neural traction.
+To create sustainable change, coaches must go beyond insight and build what neuroscience calls neural traction: the consistent activation of new pathways until they become the brain's default.

 How to Coach for Lasting Change